Why we’re building a social network supported by people, not advertisers

 It’s often said that “if you’re not paying for it, you’re not the customer; you’re the product being sold.”
 In the context of the social web, this means the platforms that control our eyeballs have little incentive to change their ways.
 They’ve built massive businesses on the foundation of advertising, and they can only profit by finding new ways to capture and manipulate their users’ attention.
 The problems with social media platforms aren’t inherent to sociality; they are inherent to the incentive structure of their business.

 As we build Are.na into a more mainstream product, we’re committing ourselves to a subscription model, which makes our success contingent on how well Are.na helps people think and learn.
-Right now, we make money from our “Premium” members.
+Right now, we make money from “Premium” memberships and we’ve raised small investments from over six hundred of our own members.
 If you have a free account on Are.na, you can save as much content as you want, as long as it’s public and available for other people to use.
 If you want to save more than a nominal amount of content privately, you have to upgrade.
 This means that we’re motivated to make Are.na as helpful as possible to the people who use it consistently over an extended period of time.

 Design that isn’t determinative